DustinHendrickson/discord-email-whitelist-bot/README.md

 - Lets users verify themselves with an email.
 - Assigns the Verified role if their email is on the whitelist.
 - Dynamic whitelist: updates immediately without restarting the bot.
+- Imports mailchip email lists into the whitelist.json

 ---